 - Tutoring: Drop-in or sign up for weekly sessions.
-Come with assignments or questions or just stop by to check it out. - Workshops: Skills Workshops on a variety of topics-managing stress, anti-procrastination, study tips and tricks, finding resources and community at De Anza and much more! - Most people learn better with others ... give it a try! - Support for online learning: Speak with a friendly peer tutor or SSC staff member about motivation and organization strategies to stay on track with less stress. - Need after-hours or weekend tutoring?
+Come with assignments or questions or just stop by to check it out. - Workshops: Skills Workshops on a variety of topics-managing stress, anti-procrastination, study tips and tricks, finding resources and community at De Anza and much more! - Group tutoring and group study: Connect with classmates and others learning the same material.
+Most people learn better with others ... give it a try! - Support for online learning: Speak with a friendly peer tutor or SSC staff member about motivation and organization strategies to stay on track with less stress. - Need after-hours or weekend tutoring?
 See the Online Tutoring page for information about NetTutor (accessible via Canvas).